 - IT & Software: 41

 - Telecommunications: 24

-Remember, tracking your Net Promoter Score is an ongoing process.
-To make the most of your NPS, you must regularly check your score across a variety of customers.
+Remember, tracking your NPS is an ongoing process.
+To make the most of your score, you must regularly check it across a variety of customers.

 1. Follow up with detractors to reduce customer churn.